LeGend077/diseases-addon/README.md

 2. **Zombie Plague**
    - Getting bit by zombie gives you a 5-6% to get the Zombie Plague.
    - Getting Zombie Plague gives you the traits of zombie, getting burned from sunlight, slowness and hungerness.
 So avoid zombies at all cost!
-   - Cure: Golden Apple, Suspicious Stew, Fermented Spider Eye, etc. - Anti-Rot Stew
+   - Cure: Glistering Melon, Mushroom Stew, Fermented Spider Eye, Ghast Tear. - Anti-Rot Stew

 3. **Sunburn**
    - Caused by prolong exposure (5 minutes) to Sunlight.